Clean-Terraform/beautiful-jekyll/_posts/2020-04-11-resource-names.markdown

 date:   2020-04-11 19:21:43 -0700
 categories: style
 ---
-## tl;dr
-* Use snake case
-* Do NOT include the resource type in a resource name
-* Do include a reference to what a module does in a module name
-* Do not use abbreviations
-* Use the same name for logically grouped resources (i.e. aws_iam_role, aws_iam_role_policy)

 Choosing a name is difficult.
 Whether the name is for a function, your first born or a Terraform resource there should be a lot of thought that goes into choosing the right name.
 While it is easier to rename a Terraform resource than a child it is still better to get it rigth the first time.

 ## Casing